Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: The Method

-The proposed STAT loss is composed of the spatial attention loss, temporal attention loss and cross-entropy loss.
+The loss function of spatial-temporal attention transfer is composed of three parts, including the spatial transfer loss function, the temporal attention loss function, and a classification loss function.

 For computing spatial attention loss, we obtain both spatial attention from T-Net and S-Net firstly.
-Then, we minimize the output of the same index layer of the two networks to reduce the spatial attention difference.
-T-Net with the more supervisory signal and better performance is more sensitive to the same action, so that the area that T-net pays more attention is more likely to be the key information of action judgment.
-The network can notice the key parts better that lead to a higher performance.
+Then, we minimize the output of the same index layer of the two networks to reduce the attention gap.
+T-Net with the more abundant data is more sensitive to the same action.
+In this case, the areas which the T-net focus on are more likely to be the key parts of action classification, and S-Net would obtain a higher performance if it notices the key parts better.

-However, the parameters of T-Net, supervision signal for the S-Net, are very complex.
-If all weights are used as supervisory signals, the whole network will run slowly when calculating losses.
-Besides, the T-Net must have parameters that deal with its own features, which may interfere with the TS learning.
-So we need to pick the most representative output.
-In our experiments, we choose each RESNET block output as attention.
-To make the difference more obvious, we square the subtracted data in the spatial dimension.
+However, the supervising signals from T-Net are very complex.
+If all weights are used to transfer, the training procedure is time-consuming.
+Besides, the T-Net does have certain parameters that deal with its own features, which may mislead the transferring.
+In this case, a selection for the transferring signal is necessary to accelerate the running speed.
+In our method, we only use the Resnet block output as the transferring signal.
+We used the cosine distance to describe the similarity of two features.
 Let S, T, and $ W^{S}$, $W^{T}$ denote student, teacher and their weights respectively.
-Let also $Res$ denote the RESNET block outputs pairs of both networks for which we want to transfer attention maps.
-Then we can define the following SAT(Spatial Attention Transfer) loss:
+Let $Res$ denote the Resnet block output pairs of the two networks.
+Then the loss function of spatial attention transfer (SAT) is defined as the following: